-Linda has been a therapist in Berkeley for over thirty years, and combines her background in art, clinical work, and writing in her work.
-She received her MFA in Creative Writing from Mills College, and offers unique memoir workshops and trainings in the Bay Area and nationally.
-She is former president of the California Writers Club, Marin branch, and a member of Women’s National Book Association.
+Linda has been a therapist in Berkeley for forty-two years, and combines her background in art, clinical work, and writing in her coaching and writing.
+She received her MFA in Creative Writing from Mills College, and offers memoir workshops and trainings in the Bay Area and nationally.
+She’s the former president of the California Writers Club, Marin branch, and a member of Women’s National Book Association.
 Myers is an award-winning fiction, poetry, and non-fiction writer.
-Her first book Becoming Whole: Writing Your Healing Story was featured on the Marin Bestseller’s list.
+Her first book Becoming Whole: Writing Your Healing Story was a ForeWord Book of the Year finalist.

 Linda’s Philosophy About Memoir Writing

 On my book tours and in workshops, I enjoy meeting people who are passionate about capturing the stories of their lives.
-Writing a memoir is an act of faith and learning.
-Writers who tell a personal story feel exposed and vulnerable, but in the rich mud of family history, there are many opportunities for creativity, healing, and connecting with the world of art, literature, and the life stories that link us all.
+Writing a memoir is an act of faith and courage.
+Writers who tell a personal story feel exposed and vulnerable, but in that rich mud of family history, there are many opportunities for creativity, healing, and connecting with the world of art, literature, and the life stories that link us all.

 Most people who write memoir are searching for memories that validate their experience, but they worry about exposing and writing the truth.
 A memoir is not a factual recitation of history–it’s a recollection, a musing and merging of images, dreams, reflections.
 A memoir is written as a story and takes the reader on a journey to discover the author’s truths.
 People always ask “Where do I begin?”
 Start with a moment that you’ve always remembered, a moment in time.
 Write a scene with description and sensual details, and take yourself there again.
 Then write another scene!